sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="extendHandlejs">extendHandle.js</a>
 [![Download Path.zip](https://img.shields.io/badge/Download-Path.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Path.zip)
 This script extends and shrinks handles.
+It also changes the angle.

 ![Extend Handle](images/extendHandle.png)

 ### Usage
 1. Select one or two anchor points with Direct Selection Tool, and run this script.
-2. Enter a positive value to extend or a negative value to shrink.
+2. Enter a positive value in the Distance fields to extend or a negative value to shrink.
+3. Enter a positive value in the Angle fields will rotate counterclockwise.
+Enter a negative value clockwise.

 > **Note**
 > Handles cannot delete.
+> The angle increases or decreases based on the current value.
 > The units of distance depend on the ruler units.

 ### Requirements